 We have high expectations for our students and offer a high level of support to help children reach their full potential.
 We individualize learning based on regular analysis of student progress throughout each school year, and our students are successful.

+Our Science program uses hands-on experiments to support the systematic study of life, Earth, and the physical sciences.
 We nurture curiosity as students practice observation and analytical skills.
 Students learn how our understanding of the world is shaped by ongoing scientific and technological advances.